Create an index

 In some cases, you may want to totally reindex all your data.
 In order to keep your existing service running while re-importing your data we recommend the usage of a temporary index plus an atomical move using the

-//For the async version AsyncIndex myNewIndex = client.initIndex("MyNewIndex"); // Rename MyNewIndex in MyIndex (and overwrite it) myNewIndex.moveTo("MyIndex");
+//For the async version AsyncIndex myNewIndex = client.initIndex("MyNewIndex"); // Rename MyNewIndex to MyIndex (and overwrite it) myNewIndex.moveTo("MyIndex");

 The moveTo method overrides the destination index, and deletes the temporary one.
 In other words, there is no need to call the

 Recommended steps If you want to fully update your index